FREQUENTLY ASKED QUESTIONS

 If you are experiencing feeding challenges, don’t hesitate to book an initial consult.
 You don’t need to struggle on your own.
 It is important to get someone on your side for meaningful support, reliable education, and a plan!

-• To request your home visit appointment, please contact me by email (or via the contact form on my website).
+• To request your home visit appointment, please contact me by email (at sheena@milkbudlactation.ca or via the contact form on my website).
 Provide me with your name, email address, and a brief description of your infant feeding concerns.
-I will respond within 24h with some options for dates and times.
-I can usually see you within 48-72h of your appointment request!
+I will respond within 24h (realistically, though, I check my email ALL of the time, so I will likely get back to you within an hour or two) with some options for dates and times.

 Once you choose your preferred appointment, I will email you a consent form and a short health history form for you to complete in advance of my visit.